edgexfoundry/edgex-docs/docs_src/design/ucr/Extending-Device-Data.md

 3. Core-command must know to direct requests for these extended resources to the upper-level service that manages them.
 4. The "Extended" Device Resources will extend all instances of the (south-bound) Device; the south-bound Device may be extended by Resources from multiple upper-level services.
+5. Some service or other means must ensure that all extended resources are uniquely named; that is, no service can add a resource with an existing resource name.

 Not a requirement: means of using or combining Resources from multiple south-bound Devices into one Extended Resource.